Feds nab 2 men through new anti-'sanctuary' policy campaign

 “The politicization of law enforcement at any level whether it be federal, state, or local does not make anyone safer,” Lyons said in a statement announcing the new campaign Friday.

-It also said the Chelsea District Court had denied its detainer request for the Colombian man, who ICE said faces assault with intent to rape and indecent assault and battery.
+It also said the Chelsea District Court had denied its detainer request for the Colombian man, who the agency said faces assault with intent to rape and indecent assault and battery.

-Boston is among a handful of cities, including San Francisco, New York and Chicago, where U.S. Customs and Border Protection tactical units are being deployed in the coming weeks to enhance ICE's efforts in places where “sanctuary” policies provide protections for certain immigrants living in the country illegally.
+Boston is among a handful of cities, including San Francisco, New York and Chicago, where U.S. Customs and Border Protection tactical units are being deployed in the coming weeks to enhance ICE's efforts.